-If you want your cover letter to stand out for its content and look, you must have to format your cover letter with the correct formate.
+If you want your cover letter to stand out for its content and look, you must have to format your cover letter in the correct format.

-You have to concern about the things below,
+You have to be concerned about the things below,

 Font: When choosing a font, make sure it’s easy to read for the readers.
 You can use the font Arial, Calibri, Garamond, Georgia, Tahoma, or Times New Roman.